StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Dynatrace Health Check

 {% hint style="info" %}
 If only the Dynatrace health check is enabled, no Dynatrace topology data will be available in StackState.
-Events and health data will be retrieved from Dynatrace, but there will be no components or relations available in StackState to map this to.
+Events data will be retrieved from Dynatrace, but there will be no components or relations available in StackState to map this to.
 To enable retrieval of topology data from Dynatrace, you should also enable the [Dynatrace topology check](#dynatrace-topology-check).
 {% endhint %}

 To enable the Dynatrace health check and begin collecting events from Dynatrace, add the following configuration to StackState Agent V2: